 You consent to our use of the information you provide, including your name, phone number, email address and/or SSN, to perform the Free Scan and check that information against our records and breach databases or sources, for the purposes of generating your Free preliminary results report.

-Reputation management is a process by which you keep track of all your personal and public information to make sure that all the details are correct, and nothing incorrect is available about you for everyone to look up online.
-Reputation management includes identity records monitoring, credit monitoring, Internet privacy & security checks, and exposed public records monitoring.
+Reputation management is a process by which you keep track of all your personal and public information to make sure that all the details are correct, and nothing incorrect is available on your reputation profile for everyone to look up online.
+Reputation management includes reputation protection, identity records monitoring, credit monitoring, Internet privacy & security checks, and exposed public records monitoring.

-Your personal records are a big part of your online reputation profile.
+Your personal records are a big part of your online reputation monitoring and management efforts.
 What is known about you can be used to harm your reputation and endanger your identity.
 Reputation profile includes records such as full name and address, previous locations, phone numbers, email addresses, usernames and user IDs, social profiles, and much more.

-To keep your reputation intact, we recommend checking what type of exposed information is known about you.
+To keep your reputation profile and digital footprint intact, we recommend checking what type of exposed information is known about you.
 Exposed identity information might include names, phones, emails, social profiles, relatives, associates, DOB, education, employment, and many other types of records and personal details.